Research

 Although the use of ROMs in counselling and psychotherapy is not new, the use of ideographic measures to explore domains of therapy that can be meaningful for clients is still in its early days.
 Ideographic measures focused on the individual and unique experience of clients exploring domains that are relevant to them therefore can be relevant to inform practice and policies in the mental health field.
 On the other hand, nomothetic measures are standardized questionnaires that measure patients self-reported experiences in universal indicators.
 Both types of measures come with advantages and limitations so having client’s opinion and perspective about their experiences using them is a must.

-I work under the lenses of Pluralism and Metamodernism in which there is not a single truth or reality, but many ways of doing and being that are equally valid.
+This research is being worked under the lenses of Pluralism and Metamodernism in which there is not a single truth or reality, but many ways of doing and being that are equally valid.
 Pluralism focuses on respecting and promoting the uniqueness of human beings, which makes us richer collectively.
 It is based on collaboration and metacommunication and encourages the use of knowledge individuals' possess about the world, themselves and their cultural resources.
 When it comes to therapy, Pluralism puts clients at the centre of everything working towards their goals and preferences.

-Gathering Stories about Covid-Impacted Loss
+Holding Stories about Covid-Impacted Loss

 Lead Researcher: Limor Augustin